-July 2022 Update: We are pleased to announce that work on our Community Fuel Reduction Project, Clearing Way for a Safe Evacuation on Fort Ross Road, has begun!
-Timber Cove Excavating and Charles Hope Construction are working on Fort Ross Road just east of Niestrath, and Brown Tree Service is near Danoha working west.
+October 2022 Update: We are pleased to announce that work on Phase 1 of our Community Fuel Reduction Project, Clearing Way for a Safe Evacuation on Fort Ross Road, has been completed!

 About This Project: The CRFC Fort Ross Road Fuels Reduction Project was funded by the Sonoma County Vegetation Management Program, and will work to create a shaded fuel break along Fort Ross Road.
 The purpose is to improve the safety of ranch roadways in the event of an approaching wildfire, improving vegetation clearance to aid in evacuation for residents and better access for first responders and emergency vehicles.
 Our Executive Director Judy Rosales began working on the grant proposal in 2018 with support from our board and partners.
-The completed proposal was submitted for consideration in 2020, was awarded funding in 2021, and has been in progress since.
-Environmental reviews are in process and work began Fort Ross Road in July 2022, with a projected completion date of December 2022.
+The completed proposal was submitted for consideration in 2020, was awarded funding in 2021, and work was completed on Phase 1 of this project in September 2022.